How long will it be before your computer

 can't read tiny text printed on a screen.
 How exactly do speech

 synthesizers go about converting written language into spoken?
 Let's take a closer look!

 Photo: Humans don't communicate by printing words on their foreheads for other people to read, so why should computers?
-One day it may be common to speak commands to your computer and get back a spoken reply!
+Thanks to smartphone agents like Siri, Cortana, and "OK Google," people are slowly getting used to

 What is speech synthesis?

 Computers do their jobs in three distinct stages called input (where you feed

 information in, often with a keyboard or

 mouse), processing (where

 the computer responds to your input, say, by adding up some numbers